onc-healthit/api-resource-guide/docs/g10-criterion.md

 ### Authentication / Authorization for Multiple Patient Services
 ???+ quote "**Regulation text at § 170.315(g)(10)(v)(B)**"
-    (B) Authentication and authorization for system scopes.
+    (B) *Authentication and authorization for system scopes*.
 Authentication and authorization must occur during the process of granting an application access to patient data in accordance with the “SMART Backend Services: Authorization Guide” section of the implementation specification adopted in § 170.215(d) and the application must be issued a valid access token.

 <!-- $ref{g-10:CCG["Paragraph (g)(10)(v)(B) Authentication and authorization – Authentication and authorization for system scopes"], tabbed} -->
 ??? quote "*Clarifications included in the (g)(10) CCG that apply to paragraph § 170.315(g)(10)(v)(B)*"